-French and Spanish
+Modern Languages - French, Mandarin and Spanish

 The aim of the AQA GCSE MFL course is to develop practical real-life language skills that enable students to communicate with native speakers in a range of situations.
-When studying a language at GCSE level, students will also enhance their creative thinking, multi-tasking and memory skills as well as their proofreading and editing techniques.
+When studying a language at GCSE level, students will also enhance their creative thinking, multitasking and memory skills as well as their proofreading and editing techniques.

-Students can choose to study either French, Spanish or both at GCSE level.
-Since both subjects share the same exam specification, students who opt to study both at GCSE can enjoy the added advantage of developing exam technique for two GCSE subjects at once.
+Students can choose to study either French, Mandarin and Spanish or two of these at GCSE level.
+Since the MFL subjects share the same exam specification, students who opt to study both at GCSE can enjoy the added advantage of developing exam technique for two GCSE subjects at once.

 Students develop their Listening, Speaking, Reading and Writing skills across a wide range of topics which are organised into three main themes: